-In 1999 Raimon Castellvi & Carme Figuerola decided to stop selling their grapes to the local cooperative, choosing to make […]Keep Reading
+In 1999 Raimon Castellvi & Carme Figuerola decided to stop selling their grapes to the local cooperative, choosing instead to […]Keep Reading

-In 1999 Raimon Castellvi & Carme Figuerola decided to stop selling their grapes to the local cooperative, choosing to make and bottle their own wines instead.
-With holdings of old-vine Garnacha and Carinyena in the famed Mas d’En Caçador vineyard, it made little sense to have this special terroir blended away, so they dismantled their small home in Porrera and converted it into a modest, modern cellar.
+In 1999 Raimon Castellvi & Carme Figuerola decided to stop selling their grapes to the local cooperative, choosing instead to make and bottle their own wines.
+With holdings of old-vine Garnacha and Carinyena in the famed Mas d’En Caçador vineyard, it made little sense to have this special terroir blended away, so they dismantled their small home in Porrera and converted it into a modest cellar.

 Celler de l’Encastell owns 2.5 hectares in the aforementioned Mas d’En Caçador, a steep vineyard just outside of the town of Porrera.
-Their vines, roughly equal proportions of Garnacha and Carinyena, range in age from 60 to 90 years old planted on centuries-old terraces hewn from the llicorela soils famous throughout the region.
+Their vines, roughly equal proportions of Garnacha and Carinyena, range in age from 70 to 100 years old planted on costers and centuries-old terraces hewn from the llicorela soils famous throughout the region.

 They own an additional 5 hectares nearby, at Mas d’En Ferran and planted with younger vines of Garnacha, Cabernet, Syrah and Merlot and Els Abres which is 1.2 hectares of Carinyena and Merlot that were planted in 2008.
 With these three terroirs they produce about 2,000 cases of wine each vintage.
 The Marge is made from the younger fruit at the estate (both Mas d’En Ferran and Els Abres) which is aged in a combination of French and American oak.
 The Roquers de Porrera has at its core the old vine fruit from Mas d’En Caçador with a small addition of fruit from Mas d’En Ferran.
 It is aged entirely in French oak.